2:30 PM -

 4:00 PM -

-Accelerating the Road to Recovery: Spotlight on the Bahamas
+Accelerating the Road to Recovery: Responding to Natural Disasters in Puerto Rico and the Bahamas

 Hurricane Dorian wreaked havoc for over 48 hours on the Bahamas, the strongest storm to ever hit the country and one of the strongest Atlantic hurricanes on record.
 The storm followed the devastation from Hurricanes Maria and Irma only two years prior in places like Puerto Rico, the US Virgin Islands and Dominica.
 For the people of the Bahamas, Hurricane Dorian marks the start of a long road towards recovery, after already facing significant storms in recent years.
-As hurricanes intensify, members of the CGI Action Network community continue to support immediate response efforts and lay the groundwork for long-term recovery initiatives by drawing upon lessons learned from previous natural disasters to accelerate recovery in the Bahamas.
-In this plenary session, speakers will spotlight the greatest needs for recovery in the Bahamas, draw on lessons learned from Hurricanes Irma and Maria, and encourage all audience members to take action and support the people of the Bahamas.
+In Puerto Rico, as the island continues to recover from the devastating 2017 hurricane season, major earthquakes that have sustained over the past several months pose new challenges.
+In the face of these natural disasters, members of the CGI Action Network community continue to support immediate response efforts and lay the groundwork for long-term recovery initiatives, drawing upon lessons learned from previous natural disasters to accelerate recovery.
+In this plenary session, speakers will spotlight the greatest needs for recovery in the Bahamas and Puerto Rico, draw on lessons learned from Hurricanes Irma and Maria, and encourage all audience members to take action and support communities in the region.